phpspec/phpspec/docs/cookbook/configuration.rst

 PSR-4
 -----

-**phpspec** assumes a PSR-0 mapping of namespaces to the src and spec directories by default.
+**phpspec** can try to autodetect your naming scheme by querying Composer for autoload rules you can define in the Composer manifest.
+If unsuccessful, it assumes a PSR-0 mapping of namespaces to the src and spec directories by default.
 So for example running:

 .. code-block:: bash